crate/activerecord-crate-adapter/README.md

 ## Contributing

-This adapter is a work in progress.
 If you think something is missing, either follow the steps below or log a new issue, so someone else can tackle it.

 1. Fork it ( `http://github.com/crate/activerecord-crate-adapter/fork` )